multiplayer-app/multiplayer-session-recorder-javascript/packages/debugger-browser/README.md

 ### Installation

-You can install the Multiplayer Session Debugger using npm or yarn:
+You can install the Multiplayer Session Recorder using npm or yarn:

 ```bash
 npm install @multiplayer-app/debugger-browser